mortonne/psireact/README.md

  * support for additional response time models
  * testing and demo of maximum likelihood estimation
  * update to use PyMC4 when available; this will switch the back end from Theano to TensorFlow

+## Citation

+If you use PsiReact for research, please cite the following paper:

+Morton NW, Schlichting ML, Preston AR.
+In revision.
+Representations of common event structure in medial temporal lobe and frontoparietal cortex support efficient inference.